Please Note: This is Ep.20

 And diamonds, above all, were, and still are, baffling to me.
 I couldn’t ever justify anyone spending ridiculous amounts of money on a piece of compressed carbon for me, no matter how pretty and sparkly it might be.

 Maanav had asked about getting me a proper engagement ring and I’d refused.
 I didn’t think it was necessary.
 I never understood the hype, so I never got one.
-Instead, I got a gold band in a traditional, Indian design.
+Instead, I got a plain gold one in a traditional, Indian design.

 I feel that just like our thoughts have no intrinsic value, any physical item too is only worth the value we put on it.
 For me, that means a diamond is worth… well, zero.
 I personally don’t understand why people put so much value on them.

-The movie Blood Diamond hadn’t been released back when I got engaged in 1998 and I didn’t know anything then about the dark reality of diamond mining.
+The movie Blood Diamond hadn’t been released back when I got engaged in 1998 and at the time I didn’t know anything about the dark reality of diamond mining.
 If you haven’t seen this film already, I highly recommend it.

 When I watched it after its release in 2006, it brought me to tears of anger, sadness and shame at our ignorance.
 It made me even more grateful that I had never rocked a rock on my ring finger.